 Mean score of companies in the Pharmaceutical Preparation Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Takeda Pharmaceutical Company reported total greenhouse gas emissions of approximately 4,265,000,000 kg CO2e.
+In 2023, Takeda Pharmaceutical Company reported total carbon emissions of approximately 4,265,000,000 kg CO2e.
 This includes Scope 1 emissions of about 279,000,000 kg CO2e, Scope 2 emissions of approximately 33,000,000 kg CO2e (market-based), and a significant contribution from Scope 3 emissions, which totalled around 3,953,000,000 kg CO2e.
+The Scope 3 emissions breakdown includes substantial categories such as purchased goods and services (approximately 2,689,000,000 kg CO2e) and upstream transportation and distribution (about 353,000,000 kg CO2e).
 Takeda has set ambitious climate commitments, aiming to achieve net-zero greenhouse gas emissions for Scopes 1 and 2 by 2035 and for its entire value chain, including Scope 3 emissions, by 2040.
-The company has also committed to reducing absolute Scope 1 and 2 emissions by 40% by FY2025 from a FY2016 baseline and achieving a 100% reduction by FY2040.
-Furthermore, Takeda aims for 67% of its suppliers to have science-based targets by 2024.
-In addition to these near-term targets, Takeda has long-term goals to reduce Scope 1 and 2 emissions by 90% by FY2035 and Scope 3 emissions by 90% by FY2040.
-These targets align with the Science Based Targets initiative (SBTi) and reflect Takeda's commitment to addressing climate change and reducing its carbon footprint.
+Near-term targets include a 65% reduction in absolute Scope 1 and 2 emissions by FY2030 from a FY2016 baseline, and a 25% reduction in absolute Scope 3 emissions by FY2030 from a FY2022 baseline.
+Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by FY2035 and a 90% reduction in Scope 3 emissions by FY2040.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Takeda's commitment to sustainable practices within the pharmaceutical industry.
+The company is actively working to ensure that 67% of its suppliers by emissions will have science-based targets by 2024, further enhancing its sustainability efforts.

 Access structured emissions data, company-specific emission factors, and source documents